jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 will find an extra tumbler upon the sideboard, and there are cigars in the box.”
 The official detective was attired in a pea-jacket and cravat, which gave him a decidedly nautical appearance, and he carried a black canvas bag in his hand.

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 157

 With a short greeting he seated himself and lit the cigar which had been offered to him.